kaamyashinde/ChaosGame/README.md

 The tests are run by running the respective test packages for the model subpackages these are 'basicLinAlg', 'engine' and 'transformations'

+## How to run the application
+The application is run from Maven by executing mvn javafx:run on the command line.
+It is also possible to add a Maven configuration in the development environment and run mvn javafx:run from there.